The Essential First Step

 Fletcher Group Technical Assistance traces its roots back to 1993 when Don Ball—philanthropist, congressman, and founder of nationally known Ball Homes—established the Hope Center in Lexington, Kentucky to protect women from the ravages and underlying causes of homelessness.
 The lessons learned there were later applied when Governor Ernie Fletcher launched Recovery Kentucky—18 recovery residences that have helped thousands of people rebuild their lives while saving millions in taxpayer dollars.

-Those centers continue to provided transitional housing for over 2,000 residents for up to 24 months.
+Those centers continue to provide a safe, controlled environment for over 2,000 residents for up to 24 months, a much longer—and more effective—length of time than conventionally provided.
 (The average stay is 7.6 months with an average waiting list time of 2-3 months.)

 In addition to instilling accountability and responsibility for stable, independent living, recovery residences can provide the ideal platform for a complete Continuum of Care from intake to employment, including MAT, Peer-Driven Support, Workforce Development, and Social Enterprise.